Beannsss/EmbyAniSync/README.md

 #### Configure Webhook

 In Emby dashboard, you can create a webhook that points to your flask app:port/update_show, and sends on "Playback Stop" and "Mark Played"
+Request Content type should be `application/json`

 ![image](https://user-images.githubusercontent.com/8314499/236054014-eec29591-7b93-4102-ad7c-956b58ee9660.png)

 ### Step 7 - Run as a service Systemd

 Enter the following command into your terminal to create a new service file. replacing nano with your preferred text editor

 ```bash